 Farmer Mac's direct credit exposure to Agricultural Finance mortgage loans as of December 31, 2022 was \$10.7 billion across 48 states.
 Farmer Mac applies credit underwriting standards and methodologies to help assess exposures to loan purchases, which may include collateral valuation, financial metrics, and other appropriate borrower financial and credit information.
 For Corporate AgFinance loans, which are often larger loan exposures to agriculture production and agribusinesses that support agriculture production, food and fiber processing, and other supply chain production, and which may have risk profiles that differ from smaller agricultural mortgage loans, Farmer Mac has implemented methodologies and parameters that help assess credit risk based on the appropriate sector, borrower construct, and transaction complexity.
-For more information about Farmer Mac's underwriting and collateral valuation standards for Agricultural Finance mortgage loans, see "Business-Farmer Mac's Lines of Business-Farmer Mac's Lines of Business-Farmer Mac's Lines of Business-Farmer Mac's Lines of Business-Agricultural Finance-Underwriting and Collateral Standards-Corporate AgFinance."
+For more information about Farmer Mac's underwriting and collateral valuation standards for Agricultural Finance mortgage loans, see "Business-Farmer Mac's Lines of Business-Agricultural Finance-Underwriting and Collateral Standards-Farm & Ranch" and "Business-Farmer Mac's Lines of Business-Agricultural Finance-Underwriting and Collateral Standards-Corporate AgFinance."